Mikie Sherrill: Military career

-Inspired by her grandfather who served as a pilot in World War II, Sherrill wanted to be a pilot from a young age.
-She was among the flight school graduates in the first class of women eligible for combat.
-After graduation from the Naval Academy in 1994, Sherrill became a U.S. Navy H-3 Sea King helicopter pilot and a Russian policy officer.
+Inspired by her grandfather who served as a pilot in World War II, Sherrill wanted to be a pilot from an early age.
+She was among the flight school graduates in the first class of women eligible for direct assignment to fly combat aircraft.
+Sherrill graduated from the Naval Academy in 1994, but was barred from walking at commencement.
+She said her absence from commencement was punishment for her failure to report students implicated in a major cheating scandal at the Naval Academy.
+She later completed over a year of flight training, was designated as a Naval Aviator after graduation from the advanced rotary-wing training pipeline at NAS Whiting Field, Florida, and became a U.S. Navy helicopter pilot, flying the H-3 Sea King.
 Sherrill flew missions throughout Europe and in the Middle East.
-In 2000, she was based at Naval Air Station Corpus Christi.
+In 2000, she was based at Naval Air Station Corpus Christi, Texas.

-Sherrill was a Russian policy officer when she worked at the Commander-in-Chief of the U.S. Navy, Europe.
+Following her first operational sea duty assignment in a flying squadron, Sherrill was a Russian policy officer assigned to the then-Headquarters, Commander-in-Chief, U.S. Naval Forces Europe (CINCUSNAVEUR).

-Sherrill served in the United States Navy for nine years, the final five as a lieutenant.
-In 2003 Sherrill was nominated for promotion to the rank of Lieutenant Commander.
-She left the Navy in 2003 before obtaining a permanent promotion to the rank of Lieutenant Commander.
+Sherrill served on active duty in the U.S. Navy for nine years, the last five with the rank of lieutenant.

 Law career

-In the summer of 2007, while earning her J.D. degree from Georgetown University Law Center, Sherrill was a summer associate at Kirkland & Ellis.
-After graduation from Georgetown University Law Center, Sherill returned to Kirkland & Ellis's New York City office, where she worked in the litigation department from 2008 to 2011.
+In mid-2007, while earning her Juris Doctor degree from Georgetown University Law Center, Sherrill was a summer associate at Kirkland & Ellis.
+After graduation from Georgetown University Law Center, Sherrill returned to Kirkland & Ellis's New York City office, where she worked in the litigation department from 2008 to 2011.

-Assistant U.S. Attorney

-After leaving Kirkland & Ellis, Sherrill joined the United States Attorneys' Office as an outreach and reentry coordinator.
-In 2015 Sherrill became an Assistant United States Attorney for the District of New Jersey, a federal prosecutor, working under U.S. Attorney Paul Fishman.
-She left that office in the spring of 2016.
+After leaving Kirkland & Ellis, Sherrill joined the United States Attorney's Office as an outreach and reentry coordinator.
+In 2015, Sherrill became a federal prosecutor, as an assistant United States Attorney for the District of New Jersey, working under U.S. Attorney Paul Fishman.
+She left that office in 2016.
 At the time, she planned on going into the field of criminal justice reform.